hypergrok/chunkit/README.md

 Various kinds of memory training systems and mnemonics include training and drills in specially-designed recoding or chunking schemes.
 Such systems existed before Miller's paper, but there was no convenient term to describe the general strategy and no substantive and reliable research...
 ```

-### Chunkit Core
+### Supported filetypes

-Chunkit Core is free open source software which handles HTML chunking.
-To chunk more types of files, you can use Chunkit Plus.
+This free open source package primarily chunks webpages/html.
+For more filetypes, there is Chunkit Plus.

 ### Chunkit Plus